 Discuss atoms and molecules with your pupils and even have a go at building ‘Buckyballs'.
 Use our fantastic ‘Buckyball Science Series Videos’.

-Some of our primary activity is delivered through the Higher Education Progression Partnership (HEPP).
-HEPP is a jointly funded by Sheffield Hallam University and the University of Sheffield and works across the Sheffield City Region to encourage more children and young people to consider higher education opportunities.
-These opportunities will be advertised on the HEPP Hub.
+Some of our primary activity is delivered through the Higher Education Progression Partnership (Hepp).
+Hepp is jointly funded by Sheffield Hallam University and The University of Sheffield and works across the Sheffield City Region to encourage more children and young people to consider higher education opportunities.

 The Advanced Manufacturing Research Centre STEM and Outreach Coordinators can work with schools to create a bespoke programme of activities.
 This could include coding clubs, robotics, 3D printing/rapid prototyping, virtual and augmented reality.
 They can also offer group tours around many of the AMRC buildings such as Factory 2050, Design and Prototyping and Factory of the Future.
 Our STEM coordinators are happy to discuss a schools individual needs and work with you to promote your schools STEM agenda.